MissDove/CV/README.md

 #### Fast-Learner

 I am always very keen to learn new things.
+During my 12-week Makers Academy course I learnt Ruby, RSpec, basics of JavaScript, Elixir and Phoenix.

 #### Languages

 I speak fluent English and Polish is my first language.

 #### Problem-Solving

+My design philosophy in regards to problem-solving is clean code, 'less is more' and keep it as simple as possible.

 #### Team-Player